 This paper discusses some aspects related to combustion chamber geometry, in-cylinder flow and compression ratio.

 Diesel combustion is known to be very lean with A/F ratios of 25:1 at peak torque, 30:1 at rated speed/maximum power conditions, and over 150:1 at idle for turbocharged engines.
 Yet, this extra air does not enter into the combustion process.
 It is rather heated during combustion and exhausted—causing diesel exhaust to be lean.
 Even though the average air-fuel ratio is lean, if proper care is not taken in the design process, regions of the combustion chamber can be fuel rich and lead to excessive smoke emissions.
-A key objective in designing the combustion bowl then is that good mixing of fuel and air is achieved and that these fuel rich regions are avoided as much as possible.
-Turbulence in the air motion within the combustion bowl is found to be beneficial to the mixing process that can be used to achieve this goal.
+A key objective in designing the combustion bowl then is to ensure that mixing of fuel and air is adequate to mitigate the impact of fuel rich regions and allow the engine to meet its performance and emissions targets.
+Turbulence in the air motion within the combustion bowl is found to be beneficial to the mixing process and can be used to achieve this goal.
 Swirl induced by the intake port can be enhanced or squish can be generated by the piston as it approaches the cylinder head to create more turbulence during the compression stroke through proper design of the bowl in the piston crown.

 Combustion chamber design has the most significant impact on particulate emissions.
 It can also have an influence on unburned hydrocarbons and CO.
-NOx emissions formation is a bulk gas phenomena and, while it can be influenced by bowl design , is more influenced by the bulk gas properties.
+While NOx emissions can be influenced by bowl design , bulk gas properties play a very important role in their exhaust levels.
 However, because of the NOx/PM trade-off, combustion chamber designs have had to evolve as NOx emission limits have decreased—primarily to avoid the increases in PM emissions that would otherwise result.

 K-Factor.
 An important parameter for optimizing a DI diesel combustion system is the proportion of available air participating in the combustion process .
 The K-factor, calculated as the ratio of the piston bowl volume to the clearance volume, is an approximate measure of the proportion of air available for combustion.
 Reducing engine displacement leads to a decrease in the relative K-factor and hence a tendency for deterioration in the combustion behavior.
 For a given displacement and at constant compression ratio, the K-factor can be improved by selecting a longer stroke.
 Selection of the bore-to-stroke for an engine can be influenced by the K-factor consideration and several others factors including: engine packaging, ports and valves, etc. A particularly key issue in setting the maximum bore-to-stroke ratio is the very challenging cylinder head packaging required to accommodate a four-valve per cylinder design and a common-rail fuel injection system with a centrally-located injector.
 Cylinder heads are complicated to design due to the many passages including water cooling, cylinder head hold down bolts, intake and exhaust ports, injectors, glow plugs, valves, valve stems, valve recesses and valve seats, as well as other passages such as those used for exhaust gas recirculation in some designs .